Introduction Link to heading

 }

-I describe this solution as less safe because, despite the upper bounds on the type parameters, we lack certainty that the record passed to match is indeed a UnionRecord:
+This solution is a bit less safe because, despite the upper bounds on the type parameters, we lack certainty that the record

 // allowed